psandersi/bio/README.md

 ## Status

-This is an early MVP.
+This is early MVP.
 Tasks and progress are currently stored as placeholders in code.
-The AI assistant endpoint is also a placeholder and can later be connected to a real LLM provider.
+AI endpoint is also a placeholder and will later be connected to a real LLM provider.